socfortress/LINUX-COLLECT-INSTALLED-PACKAGES-COPILOT-ACTION/README.md

 ## Collect-Installed-Packages.sh

-This script collects a list of installed packages, available updates, and recent installations from the system's package manager, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script collects a list of installed packages, available updates, and recent installations from the system's package manager, providing a JSON-formatted output for integration with your SIEM.

 ### Overview